pihchikk/machine-learning-to-predict-the-oxidizaility-of-organic-carbon-in-surface-soil/README.md

 ### Usage

-- **Python Notebooks**: Step-by-step guides in Jupyter notebooks for each stage of the modeling process.
+- **Python Notebooks**: Jupyter notebooks for each stage of the data pre-processing and of the modeling process.
 Check the [notebooks](./notebooks) folder.
 - **Pre-trained Models**: Pre-trained models available for immediate use or further customization.
-Check the [models](./models) folder.
+Check the [models](./models) folder. (empty for now)
-- **QGIS Scripts**: Tools for spatial analysis and visualization of soil data and prediction uncertainties.
-Check the [qgis_scripts](./qgis_scripts) folder.
+- **
 ---

-This repository is designed to support researchers and practitioners interested in advancing soil carbon studies using cutting-edge machine learning techniques.
-By combining remote sensing and ground sampling data, our approach offers a robust and efficient solution for modeling soil organic carbon variability in diverse environmental settings.
+### Acknowledgements

+Work is greatly supported by Non-commercial Foundation for the Advancement of Science and Education INTELLECT